temporalio/rules/CONTRIBUTING.md

 * Rule identifier - `TMPRL` prefix + number.
 Often used interchangeably with "Rule number" which is ok.
 * Rule number - numeric part of the identifier.
 Often used interchangeably with "Rule identifier" which is ok.
 * Rule document - `rules/TMPRL<number>.md` markdown file describing the rule.
 * Rule category - grouping of common set of rules with a known identifier range.
+There are only 3 today: SDK, server, and cloud.
 * Rule category base number - starting rule number of the category range.

 ## Guidelines